-Which birds could bring H5N1 to Australia?
+Which birds could bring H5 bird flu to Australia?

-Migratory shorebirds like the Red Knot, which move through infected regions, are at risk and could be carriers of H5N1.
-Many migratory shorebirds are already experiencing significant population declines and form large flocks that would enable the virus to spread through their population easily.
+Migratory shorebirds like the Red Knot, which move through infected regions, are at risk and could be carriers of H5 bird flu.
+Although many migratory shorebirds are experiencing significant population declines they form large flocks that would enable the virus to spread through their population easily.
+Seabirds such as skuas and petrels may also bring the H5N1 virus to Australia as the Southern Ocean Flyway includes movements from the Antarctic Peninsula to Tasmania and mainland Australia.